 Note, short open tags were disabled by default since PHP 7.0.

 PHPDoc content (within

 /** */ comments) is also colorized.
 Its tags contained type names and variable names are colored according to the settings above.

 Type names are highlighted with the color respecting the color name

 User Types - Classes.

 Matching pair of braces are automatically highlighted as well.
 Upon moving the keyboard caret at the outer position next to any brace (

 >), it gets highlighted together with its matching brace.

 You can also jump between matching braces using the keyboard shortcut (by default

 When switching to a different color theme (e.g. Dark Theme), all built-in colors are switched as well to their default, respecting the new theme.
-Additional colors (prefixed with PHP) have to be changed manually to improve readability in the new theme.
+PHP colors respect the Dark and Light themes.